operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/development-tips.md

 a few variables in Ansible.

-The easiest way to get started is to install the collection on your local machine and test them using a playbook.
+The easiest way to get started is to install the collection on your local machine and test it using a playbook.

 ### Installing the Kubernetes Collection for Ansible